TIBCOSoftware/labs-graphbuilder-contrib/docs-src/content/en/docs/Components/GraphBuilder/index.md

 ```

 - [BuildGraph Activity](https://github.com/TIBCOSoftware/labs-graphbuilder-contrib/blob/master/builder/activity/builder)
-	: A BuildGraph activity must connect to a Graph connector so it can build the input data structure from the graph model which associated with connector.
-BuildGraph activity transform the input data to graph structure (nodes and edges) based on the graph model.
+  : A BuildGraph activity must connect to a Graph connector so it can build its input data schema from the graph model which is hosted in that Graph connector.
+BuildGraph activity transform the input data to graph entities (nodes, edges and their attributes) based on the graph model
 - [GraphToFile](https://github.com/TIBCOSoftware/labs-graphbuilder-contrib/blob/master/builder/activity/graphtofile)
-	: A GraphToFile activity takes graph entities (nodes and edges) from BuildGraph and writes them to file.
+  : A GraphToFile activity takes graph entities (nodes and edges) from BuildGraph and writes them to a file.
 It's an useful utility for troubleshooting